-All curriculum and instruction is aligned to the California State Content Standards and Frameworks approved by the State Board of Education.
+All curriculum and instruction are being aligned to the Common Core State Standards approved by the State Board of Education.
 Every child receives a rigorous, well-balanced standards-aligned curriculum.
 Centinela Valley Independent Study School structures its course offerings so that all students receive instruction appropriate to their learning level.
 To ensure the success of every student, teachers use a variety of instructional techniques using research-based instructional materials and strategies.